srph/angular-xhr/README.md

 Send ```$http``` requests with directives.

 - Less lines of code for your controllers.
-- Explicitly address your XHRs.
+- Explicitly address your requests in your templates.
 - Minus one dependency (```$http```) for your controller.

 ### Why should I use this library?